 Museum of Irish Writers

 After Una told us about Ulysses and some Irish writers, I was really eager to learn more about them.
-I was also wondering why there are so many famous writers and poems from Ireland, and there are almost no famous Irish painters at all.
+I was also wondering why there are so many famous writers and poets from Ireland, and there are almost no famous Irish painters at all.
 OK, beside Francis Bacon.
 I hoped to find an answer at the Museum of Irish Writers.

 Day three – Wednesday at Cliff of Moher and Galway